When Should We Introduce Safety Interventions During Pretraining?: Results

 \subsection{Safety Results}

-\paragraph{Base Models} Introducing interventions earlier in pretraining consistently improves the safety of base models (Figure~\ref{fig:base_results}).
-We find that introducing safety pretraining interventions during the middle of training (60\% or 20\%) leads to the safest base models in terms of unsafe completion rate with standard top-k sampling.
-Not introducing any safety pretraining interventions and training on safe-only data (100\%) leads to the most unsafe performance.
-Our results also suggest that an earlier inclusion of metadata (at 0\%) leads to measurable gains when using SafeBeam inference.
+\paragraph{Base Models} Timing matters even before instruction tuning (Figure~\ref{fig:base_results}).
+Under standard top-k sampling, introducing interventions in the middle of pretraining (20\% or 60\%) yields the safest base models, while training on safe-only data (100\%) is the least safe.
+This again complements the findings from prior work \citep{li2025when, maini2025safety}.
+In contrast, with SafeBeam, incorporating interventions and metadata from the start (0\%) provides measurable gains.

 \paragraph{Instruction-tuned Models} A similar pattern holds with the models that have undergone instruction tuning (Figure~\ref{fig:ift_results}).
-Models trained with interventions during the middle of pretraining exhibit stronger safety performance than those with no interventions.
+Models trained with interventions during the middle of pretraining exhibit stronger safety performance under top-\emph{k} inference than those with no interventions.
 Again, SafeBeam benefits the most when metadata is incorporated from the beginning (i.e., 0\%).

 \paragraph{Benign Finetuned Models} The clearest and most noticeable effects emerge in our evaluation setting after a benign finetune on mathematical data (Figure~\ref{fig:gsm_results}).
 Here, SafeBeam achieves the greatest robustness when interventions are included from the very start of pretraining.
 For standard top-\emph{k} decoding, introducing interventions after roughly 20\% of training yields the strongest post-finetuning safety.